litmuschaos/v1-litmus-docs/docs/getstarted.md

 kubectl describe chaosresult engine-nginx-pod-delete
 ```

+> The above guide is assuming that the application is deployed under default namespace.
+If you are using a different namespace, make sure to follow all the steps under your namespace by adding `-n my-namespace` to the commands.
+Also, update the `rbac.yaml` and `chaosengine.yaml` to specify the namespace.

 ## Uninstallation

-You can delete the chaos experiments and uninstall Litmus by deleting the namespace.
+You can uninstall Litmus by deleting the namespace.

 ```console
 kubectl delete ns litmus